-Before we dig in, this is a good time to state that that the design, packaging, and operation of an engine is guided by the Code Climate Spec, and Quality Assurance steps are outlined in the Code Climate Engine QA Spreadsheet.
+Before we dig in, this is a good time to state that that the design, packaging, and operation of an engine is guided by the Code Climate Spec, and Quality Assurance steps are outlined in the Engine QA spreadsheet.

 - Docker Image - all Code Climate engines are packaged as Docker Images.
 If you're not familiar with Docker and how it works, we recommend checking out their website - there's lots of great information there.
 We use Docker because it allows us to let people use a variety of implementations for their engines and still package them in a repeatable, specification compliant way.
 Notably, when a Docker Image is created for a Code Climate Engine, we run the same image wherever we offer analysis - locally on your computer in the CLI, in our cloud on codeclimate.com, or behind the firewalls of enterprises with Code Climate Enterprise.
 Pretty neat.

 - invokes a program - Inside your Docker Image, your engine will invoke a program (often just a simple script) which will do all of the work necessary to be specification compliant.

 - parses a config file - The first thing your program will do is parse a config file which is detailed in the Code Climate Spec and will contain information that is necessary to run the engine properly.
 The configuration a user provides with their

 .codeclimate.ymlfile ends up in this config file, and includes data like which files to analyze, how to configure the engine, etc.

 - analyze files - Once the config file is parsed and the engine has a record of which files to analyze, it can iterate over them and do it's job.
 Your engine can either wrap an existing tool or be its own novel tool, it doesn't really matter - as long as you comply with the Spec, your engine should function properly.